dangerdev004/setup-varch/README.md

 Thanks to Ermanno Ferrari for helping.
 Parts of this script are taken from his gitlab public script.
 His gitlab repo : https://gitlab.com/eflinux

+#Instructions

+1.In arch-chroot clone the repo.

+2.Make changes in base.sh and run it.

+3.Reboot

+4.Choose a DE (Kde,gnome.xfce,cinnamon) and DE.sh example: gnome.sh

+5.Reboot

+6.Run the addition_DE.sh replace the DE with your installed DesktopEnvironment

+7.Reboot